Count on it: Whoever created this “A.D.D. Man!” video knows this: Adult ADHD can affect driving behavior, too.

 Of course, plenty of people with ADHD prove to be excellent drivers, and many dangerous drivers do not have ADHD, cautions Daniel J. Cox, a professor of psychiatry at the University of Virginia Health Sciences Center.
 Author of more than 170 scientific articles, he has extensively researched driving safety and how disorders such as ADHD, alcoholism, Alzheimer’s, and diabetes affect it.

 By and large, though, when it comes to untreated ADHD, the preponderance of evidence suggests critical, even life-threatening, disruption.
-Definitely an area worth paying attention to.
+This is definitely an area worth paying attention to.
+It can adversely affect relationships and life itself.

 The good news: Medication treatment has been shown to vastly improve driving safety in study subjects with ADHD.
 But it has to be in effect while you’re driving.
 That means during the morning and afternoon commutes.